 Base 10 blocks is multi-utility manipulative that can acquaint first-grade students with various basic math concepts.
 Divide each sheet into 1/10th parts or its multiples to introduce fractions to kids.

 Or, stack the blocks to teach or practice the concept of bigger and smaller, or greater than and smaller than or equal to.
-You can even give introduction of 3D geometry to the young learners and tell them about surface area and volume in higher levels.
+You can even give an introduction of 3D geometry to the young learners and tell them about surface area and volume at higher levels.

 This base ten manipulative can help enhance logical reasoning skills useful in solving math problems with ease.
 Students with learning difficulties can employ this manipulative as an alternative learning intervention and gain the requisite knowledge to excel in basic math.

 There is hardly any basic math concept that cannot be learned with these link-building cubes!

 First graders can grasp the concepts like single-digit and double-digit addition and subtraction, to start with.
 Further, they can attach links horizontally and vertically to create hollow and solid figures to develop a deeper understanding of geometry, line, and symmetry.

 With simple mental nudges, the teachers can drive kids’ thoughts towards strategic thinking.
 Hence, it is one of the must-have manipulatives that are sure to boost computational and logical thinking capabilities in math beginners.

 Trying to make geometric figures manually teases the kids’ brain, improves their spatial reasoning, and enhances their matching and fine motor skills.
 This manipulative can teach a lot about geometrical figures in a gamified way.